 So one of my customers is creating a calling card service to call abroad.
-Without entering in many details, the big challenge here is setting a variable after leg B has been answered.
+Without entering many details, the big challenge here is setting a variable after leg B has been answered.
 It took me a while to figure out how; I can tell you now that exporting variables locally or non-locally (nolocal:) doesn't work.
 But then, I found the right way.

 LUA is FreeSWITH's Best Friend